-A student may apply for a Leave of Absence from Bellin College.
-An approved leave entitles the student to waive the re-admission process.

-Requests for Leave of Absence must be approved prior to departure on leave, with the exception of bereavement and certain personal necessity leaves.
-Supporting documentation must accompany the request for leave (i.e., military orders, medical documentation, jury duty notification, etc.) Leave of Absences are not allowed for students to attend another academic institution.
+Students may apply for a leave of absence from Bellin College.
+An approved leave allows students to return without taking part in the re-admission process.
+All absences must be approved prior to leave, with the exception of bereavement and certain personal necessity leaves.
+Supporting documentation must accompany the request for leave (i.e., military orders, medical documentation, jury duty notification, etc.).
+Leaves of absence are not allowed for the purpose of attending another academic institution.

-Students should contact the Bellin College Academic Office when requesting to return from a leave of absence.
-Students must provide supporting documentation will differ for each situation (i.e., medical release from a licensed healthcare professional, etc.), before permission to return from a leave of absence is granted.
+Students should contact the Bellin College academic office when requesting to return from a leave of absence.
+Students must provide supporting documentation before they can return from a leave of absence.
 The official return date and course program of study will be discussed prior to the return date.